Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Related Works

-Recently, camera-based perception such as detection \cite{huang2021bevdet, wang2022detr3d, liu2022petr, li2022bevformer, wang2021fcos3d, chen2022polar} and segmentation \cite{li2022bevformer, zhou2022cross, chen2022efficient} is currently more attractive due to cameras' richer visual cues and cost-effectiveness.
+\textbf{Camera-based methods.} Recently, camera-based perception such as detection \cite{huang2021bevdet, wang2022detr3d, liu2022petr, li2022bevformer, wang2021fcos3d, chen2022polar} and segmentation \cite{li2022bevformer, zhou2022cross, chen2022efficient} is currently more attractive due to cameras' richer visual cues and cost-effectiveness.
 And there is also a shift towards camera-based solutions \cite{cao2022monoscene, huang2023tri} to SSC.
 MonoScene \cite{cao2022monoscene} first proposed to infer 3D SSC from a single monocular RGB image, which applied a classical 3D UNet network to process the voxel features projected along the line of sight.
 Afterward, TPVFormer \cite{huang2023tri} proposed a tri-perspective view (TPV) representation to describe the fine-grained 3D structure of a scene.
 VoxFormer \cite{li2023voxformer} proposed an MAE-like architecture to complete non-visible structures using constructed visible areas.
 OccFormer \cite{zhang2023occformer} designed a dual-path transformer network.
 And SurroundOcc \cite{wei2023surroundocc} applied 3D convolutions to upsample multi-scale voxel features progressively and devised a pipeline to generate dense SSC ground truth.
-Symphonize \cite{jiang2023symphonize} modeled the scene volume with a sparse set of instance queries with context awareness.
+Symphonize \cite{jiang2024symphonize} modeled the scene volume with a sparse set of instance queries with context awareness.
 Some methods \cite{miao2023occdepth, li2023stereoscene} leveraged implicit stereo depth information and stereo matching to resolve geometry ambiguity.
+NDC-scene \cite{yao2023ndc} extends the 2D feature map to a Normalized Device Coordinates (NDC) space to alleviate the feature ambiguity, pose ambiguity and computation imbalance.
 Besides, there are some SSC solutions \cite{huang2023tri, wei2023surroundocc, gan2023simple, li2023fb} for multi-view cameras.
 And multiple benchmarks \cite{li2023sscbench, tian2023occ3d, wang2023openoccupancy} are proposed to facilitate the SSC's development.